williamouyang/okta.github.io/docs/api/rest/authn.md

 #### Primary Authentication without Additional Verification

-Authenticates a user that is not assigned to a Sign-On Policy with a MFA requirement.
+Authenticates a user that is not assigned to a Sign-On Policy with a MFA challenge requirement.

 ##### Request Example
 {:.api .api-request .api-request-example}